 Mobile game analytics can feel complicated.
 When it comes to metrics, there are hundreds of numbers to track.
 On the simpler end of the spectrum, there are metrics like downloads, sessions, and DAUs.
 These numbers are relatively straightforward and measure concrete actions.
-More complicated metrics includes things like churn, Average Revenue Per Paying User (ARPPU) and DAU/MAU.
+More complicated metrics include things like churn, Average Revenue Per Paying User (ARPPU) and DAU/MAU.
 These are less intuitive to interpret, and they might raise more questions than answers.

 “Am I waiting the right amount of time until I consider a user churned?”